imsamuka/droidpad-python-examples/README.md

   - On Windows, use the `ipconfig` command.
   - On Linux, use the `ifconfig` command.

+For BLE navigate to `BLEClient` directory and run `python subscribe.py`

 Create a new controller in [DroidPad](https://github.com/umer0586/DroidPad).
 Then, navigate to the connection settings and specify the IP address and port number.
 Once connected, and you should see JSON messages being printed in the console.